Ancient maritime history: Pre-Roman Britain

 The Coracle, a small single-passenger-sized float, has been used in Britain since before the first Roman invasion as noted by the invaders.
 Coracles are round or oval in shape, made of a wooden frame with a hide stretched over it then tarred to provide waterproofing.
 Being so light, an operator can carry the light craft over the shoulder.
 They are capable of operating in mere inches of water due to the keel-less hull.
 The early people of Wales used these boats for fishing and light travel and updated models are still in use to this day on the rivers of Scotland and Wales.

-Early Britons also used the world-common hollowed tree trunk canoe.
+Early Britons also used the dugout canoe.
 Examples of these canoes have been found buried in marshes and mud banks of rivers at lengths of upward eight feet.

 In 1992 a notable archaeological find, named the "Dover Bronze Age Boat", was unearthed from beneath what is modern day Dover, England.
-The Bronze Age boat which is about 9.5 meters long × 2.3 meters is believed to have been a seagoing vessel.
+The Bronze Age boat which is about 9.5 meters long × 2.3 meters wide is believed to have been a seagoing vessel.
 Carbon dating reveals that the craft dating from approximately 1600 BC might be the oldest known sea-going boat.
 The hull was of half oak logs and side panels also of oak were stitched on with yew lashings.
 Both the straight-grained oak and yew bindings are now extinct as a shipbuilding method in England.
 A reconstruction in 1996 proved that a crew between four and sixteen paddlers could have easily propelled the boat during Force 4 winds upwards of four knots but with a maximum of 5 kn.
 The boat could have easily carried a significant amount of cargo and with a strong crew may have been able to traverse near thirty nautical miles in a day.